Qing117/gridder/index.md

 All image processing occurs locally on your device.

-We do not track user behavior or use analytics.
+I do not track user behavior or use analytics.

-If you have questions, please contact the developer at [your email or GitHub profile link].
+If you have questions, please contact the developer at yanqing117@gmail.com.